 In absence of federal legislation, several states have enacted to provide pay for new parents.
 California was the first with a paid family leave insurance.
-New Jersey, Rhode Island Hawaii, New Jersey passed similar laws.
-Massachusetts has passed an act for unpaid leave.
+Connecticut, DC, Hawaii, Maine, Massachusetts, Minnesota, New Jersey, Oregon, Rhode Island, Vermont and Washington passed similar laws.
 New York will follow in 2018 with paid leave up to 8 weeks.

 U.S. workers have the right to take12 weeks of under the Family and Medical Leave Act (FMLA), but that isn't paid.
 And the FMLA only applies to employees who have worked at least 12 months at a company with at least 50 employees.
 A study released after the FMLA went into effect estimated that just one-fifth of new mothers qualified.